2026-02-2612 min read

 2. Choose your quality tier

 This is where you make a decision that affects both processing time and model quality.
-The app offers three tiers:
+The app offers two tiers: Quick and Pro.

-Quick (Hunyuan3D Mini Turbo) -- This processes in about 20 seconds and costs 2 credits.
+Quick (Hunyuan3D v2 Mini, 5 credits) -- This processes in about 20 seconds.
 It's the fastest option and works well for simple objects, quick previews, or when you want to test whether a particular photo will convert well before committing to a higher-quality run.
-The geometry is less detailed than the other tiers, but for many use cases it's perfectly fine.
+The geometry is less detailed, but for many use cases it's perfectly fine.

-If you're unsure, start with Quick to see if the photo works well, then re-run at Standard or Ultra if you like the result and want better quality.
+If you're unsure, start with Quick to see if the photo works well, then re-run with Pro if you like the result and want better quality.

 3. Processing and preview